 Dr Damir Esenaliev is a Senior Researcher at ISDC.
 His research interests include quantitative microeconomic research related to social cohesion, labor markets, inequality, rural development, and intergenerational mobility.
 He has published in Journal of Comparative Economics, Economics of Transition, Social Indicators Research, and International Journal of Psychology.
 In addition, he has a number of working papers and reports published at […]

-Dr. Ghassan Baliki is a Senior Researcher at ISDC and a Research Associate at the Development Economics and Food Security research group at IGZ near Berlin.
+Dr. Ghassan Baliki is the Director of the Research Program on Welfare at ISDC and a Research Associate at the Development Economics and Food Security research group at IGZ near Berlin.
 He obtained his PhD from Humboldt-University of Berlin, where he studied violent conflict dynamics in Syria at the micro-level.
-Ghassan’s research focuses on the interlinkages between violent conflict, fragility, […]
+Ghassan’s research focuses on the interlinkages between […]

 Professor Tilman Brück is the Founder and Director of ISDC.
 He is also Professor at the Natural Resources Institute of the University of Greenwich and Team Leader – Development Economics and Food Security at IGZ near Berlin.
 Tilman is also the Co-Founder and Co-Director of the „Households in Conflict Network” (HiCN) and the Principal Investigator […]